-One indication arrogance rather than humility dominates is how and when people speak the real truth.
-People who use anger, bitterness, or feeling offended as fuel to speak the real truth are arrogant not humble.
-They are more concerned for themselves than others.
+One indication that arrogance, rather than humility, dominates is how and when people speak the real truth.
+People who use anger, bitterness, or feeling offended as fuel to speak the real truth are arrogant, not humble.
+They’re more concerned for themselves than others.

 15 Ways to spot humility or arrogance:

 - Arrogant leaders advance their own agenda by telling others what they want to hear.

 - Humble people serve higher purposes – not themselves.
 They do and say what’s best for others.

 - Humble leaders put organizational success before their own.
 Don’t trust leaders who put their own success above organizational success.

 - Humble leaders aren’t climbing the ladder; they are going down the stairs.
 They aren’t at the top of the heap; they are at the bottom.

 - Arrogant leaders emphasize your responsibility to them.